mpigsley/nebraska-mushrooms/src/cms/content/species/psathyrella-vinosofulva-8010.md

   - /img/psathyrella-vinosofulva-8010-8.jpeg
 ---

-The Wine-Red Wooly Brittlestem is an uncommon decomposer of woody debris and can be found in the spring and summer.
+The Wooly Brittlestem is an uncommon decomposer of woody debris and can be found in the spring and summer.
 It enjoys growing on soil amongst well-decomposed wood (especially ash), distributed (but uncommon) across the Northern Hemisphere.
 These specimens were found in a low, shaded woody area adjacent to a creek.

 ![Form](/img/psathyrella-vinosofulva-8010-2.jpeg)